couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-release-notes.markdown

 	The CouchbaseClient.Sync(...) operations have been deprecated and will not be supported.
 They will be removed in future releases of the .NET client.
-The functionality has been superseded by CouchbaseClient.Observe(...) methods and the PersistTo and ReplicateTo parameters.
+The functionality has been superseded by the CouchbaseClient.Observe(...) methods and the PersistTo and ReplicateTo parameters.